Baby Bee Pure Honey Gold, a Taste of Heaven Necklace - Cross Jewelers

 All Bees, Except the Queen, are Baby Bees.

 The average lifespan for a healthy worker bee when all is going well is somewhere around 4 to 6 weeks.
-The period begins when the bee emerges from her brood cell and ends when she lives out her month or month and a half lifespan.
+The period begins when the bee emerges from her brood cell and ends when she lives out her month or month-and-a-half lifespan.

-What is so remarkable about bees is all they accomplish in such a short time, that these daughters build brooding cells, and create honey cells all from special wax.
+What is so remarkable about bees is all they accomplish in such a short time that these daughters build brooding cells and create honey cells all from special wax.
 What’s also remarkable is that they travel out on such short, fast wings to flowers 50 feet, and up to five miles away to collect pollen to make honey.

 How much flying to make one pound of honey?
 90,000 miles, or three times around the globe to make one pound of honey.
 An amazing feat for a team of newborn babies to accomplish just weeks after birth.